andermatt64/dotfiles/README.md

 For localized `wezterm` configurations:
  1. Create a `local/` directory in the repository root directory (if not existing already).
 Git will ignore this directory.
- 2. Create a `wezterm.local.lua` script that returns a table with overriden platform specific keys such as `font_size` and `line_height`
+ 2. Create a `wezterm.local.lua` script that returns a table with overridden platform specific keys such as `font_size` and `line_height`

 For examples of localized modifications, see [examples/](examples/)